-All current, matriculated students living in the proximate area of the school have a mailbox located near the department office.
-Information concerning special events, correspondence, and other administrative paperwork are regularly put in your box.
-Such information is also usually posted on the walls around the department office.
-It is an excellent idea to check your mail as well as the information posted on the walls.
+All current, matriculated students have a mailbox located near the department office.
+Most departmental information will be sent via email, with the occasional flyer/poster posted around the departmental suite.
+Mailboxes are also used to return term papers, drafts, and paperwork with faculty members.
 If for some reason you are not included on the mailbox list within one month of the start of the term, see the SAs and they will assign you a box.